 There may be several different interest rates (APRs) in the card terms:

 Intro APR: The 0% or low interest rate that only lasts during the introductory period (usually 6 to 24 months).
 This may be on balance transfers, new purchases, or both.

 Regular APR: This is the go-to rate after the introductory period expires.
 Depending on your credit scores and the credit card offers you qualify for, this will generally be somewhere between 10% and 25%.

-Penalty APR: This is the maximum interest rate your credit card company can charge if you have late payments or carry a balance over your credit limit.
+Penalty APR: This is the maximum interest rate your credit card company can charge if you have late monthly payments or carry a balance over your credit limit.
 Penalty APRs can be as high as 29.99% or more, and there is no law that caps penalty interest rates.

 Variable APR: Many top no-interest credit cards switch to a variable rate APR after the introductory period.
 The APR on variable rate cards goes up and down based on a financial index, usually the prime lending rate.

 Speaking of credit card fees, you should also check the fine print so you know if there are any fees that will add to the cost of using the card.

 Annual fees: There are plenty of cards with 0% introductory APRs that don’t have annual fees, but some, like the Blue Cash Preferred® Card from American Express (Review), charge an annual fee in exchange for earning more rewards (Rates & Fees).